Cycles in spherical Deligne complexes and application to $K(\pi,1)$-conjecture for Artin groups: Propagation of bowtie free and flagness

 \section{Propagation of bowtie free and flagness}

-In this section we discuss several propagation results in the sense that if we know bowtie free or flagness on the links of some relative Artin complexes, then we can deduce that the relative Artin complexes also satisfy bowtie free or flagness, under suitable assumptions.
+We discuss several propagation results in the sense that if we know bowtie free or flagness properties on the links of some relative Artin complexes, then we can deduce that those relative Artin complexes also satisfy similar properties, under suitable assumptions.